elPerax/Picar-X-v2.0-IoT-Smart-Robot-Car/README.md

 ## 🧠 Reflection
 The most difficult part of this milestone was configuring the servo motors.
-At first, my Picar-X didn’t turn properly — it had trouble going fully to the sides, especially when trying to make sharper right or left turns.
+At first, my Picar-X didn’t turn properly, it had trouble going fully to the sides, especially when trying to make sharper right or left turns.
 I spent a lot of time adjusting calibration values, testing angles, and making sure the wheels responded smoothly to the commands from the code.
 It was a bit frustrating at first, but finally seeing the car move correctly was one of the most satisfying parts of the project.